Reading time: approx. 15min

 - Lowest possible debt

-Now we work through all the metrics in order.
-I always compare on an industry-specific basis, putting Costco's numbers in relation to those of its competitors at Walmart and Target.
-All figures needed for the calculation were taken from [8].
+Now let's work through all the key figures in sequence.
+I always make industry-specific comparisons and compare Costco's figures with those of its competitors Walmart and Target.
+All figures required for the calculation were taken from [8].

 Sales growth